-Responsible agencies
+Responsible authorities

-4 What agency is responsible for enforcing prohibitions on anticompetitive vertical restraints?
-Where there are multiple responsible agencies, how are cases allocated?
+4 Which authority is responsible for enforcing prohibitions on anticompetitive vertical restraints?
+Where there are multiple responsible authorities, how are cases allocated?
 Do governments or ministers have a role?

 According to notices issued by the State Council, the National Development and Reform Commission (NDRC) and the State Administration of Industry and Commerce (SAIC) are responsible for enforcing the prohibitions on anti-competitive vertical restraints under the Anti-Monopoly Law.
 NDRC is in charge of investigating and sanctioning anti-competitive vertical restraints related to pricing.
 At present, the only prohibition explicitly provided for in the Anti-Monopoly Law is resale price maintenance and the fixing of minimum resale prices.
 SAIC has jurisdiction over anti-competitive vertical restraints not related to pricing.
-It is possible that NDRC and SAIC will delegate some or all of their powers to local bureaux at a later stage.
+SAIC has delegated some powers to its local bureaux, and it is possible that NDRC will do likewise.